bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 1. Transform our observed data (:math:`X`) into the latent space defined by the :math:`Z` variables using *all* our data points (labelled and unlabelled).
-2. Solve a standard supervised learning problem on the *labeled* data using :math:`(Z, Y)` pairs (where :math:`Y` is our label).
+2. Solve a standard supervised learning problem on the *labelled* data using :math:`(Z, Y)` pairs (where :math:`Y` is our label).

 Intuitively, the latent space defined by :math:`z` should capture some useful